kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ## Overview

-This project introduces an **optimized, priority-based** approach for placing pods onto nodes (possibly **optimal**) via the **MyPriorityOptimizer** plugin for the Kubernetes scheduler.
-The project is a fork of the Kubernetes-sigs project [scheduler-plugins](https://github.com/kubernetes-sigs/scheduler-plugins) and extends it with a new plugin (see also describtion of the [Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/) for background).
+This project introduces an **optimized, priority-based** approach for placing pods optimally onto nodes via the **MyPriorityOptimizer** plugin for the Kubernetes scheduler.
+The project is a fork of the Kubernetes-sigs project [scheduler-plugins](https://github.com/kubernetes-sigs/scheduler-plugins) and extends it with a new plugin.
+For background see description of the [Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).

+<center><img src="./images/scheduling-framework.png" alt="Scheduling Framework" width="60%"/></center>

 Our goal is to schedule as many *high-priority* pods as possible, especially when the *default scheduler* fails to do so (a possibly side effect of our approach is better resource utilization).
 The plugin enables integration of an *external* solver—here, a Python solver using [Google's CP-SAT](https://developers.google.com/optimization/cp/cp_solver)—to compute an optimal placement plan that maximizes high-priority pods while *minimizing disruption* by reducing the number of preemptions (*movements* and *evictions*).
 Given the solver's solution, the plugin applies it by evicting and moving pods, possibly across multiple nodes in the cluster (Note: default scheduler can only preempt pods within a *single* node, which may lead to more preemptions than necessary).

-The plugin can be triggered in different **optimization modes**:
+The solver can be triggered in different **optimization modes**:

 - *PerPod* – optimize for every new pod that arrives (not recommended for large clusters).
-- *Periodic* – optimize all pods (running and pending) at fixed intervals (or on request via HTTP).
-Scheduling is paused while the optimization runs and the plan is applied.
+- *Periodic* – optimize all pods (running and pending) at fixed intervals.
-- *Interlude* – optimize during interlude windows (i.e. when no pods are arriving). #TODO: Not yet implemented.
+- *Interlude* – optimize all pods during interlude windows (i.e. when no pods are arriving).
-- *Manual* – same as periodic, but only optimizes when triggered via HTTP.
+- *Manual* – runs normal scheduling like the ones above, but optimization is only triggered manually (via HTTP).
 Used for testing and evaluation.

-The plugin can be hooked into two **scheduling phases**: either before the pod is enqueued (*PreEnqueue*) or after the default scheduler fails to find a node (*PostFilter*).
-We recommend the latter, as it avoids optimization when the default scheduler can already place the pod and thus leverages its speed instead of running the solver unnecessarily.
-Note that the all sync/async modes always trigger at their configured intervals, regardless of which extension point is used.

-<center><img src="./images/scheduling-framework.png" alt="Scheduling Framework" width="60%"/></center>

-For a more **detailed description** of the plugin and the optimization approach, read also the **paper** ([Priority Matters: Optimising Kubernetes Clusters Usage with Constraint-Based Pod Packing](https://arxiv.org/abs/2511.08373)) and the **thesis report** ([Optimizing Kubernetes Scheduler [in progress]](TODO:link-to-thesis-report)).
+- *ManualBlocking* – same as *Manual*, but all pods are blocked from entering the cluster until the solver is triggered via HTTP and completes.
+Used for testing and evaluation.

+Moreover, the optimization is running in either **sync** or **async mode**:

+- *Sync* – the scheduling of new pods is blocked while the solver is running and while the plan is being applied.
+- *Async* – the scheduling of new pods is not blocked while the solver is running, only while the plan is being applied.
+When the solver completes, the cluster state is re-checked to ensure the plan is still valid before applying it; otherwise, the plan is discarded.

 The following sections describe how to **build, run, and test** the scheduler with the plugin.
-For [result replication](#result-replication-and-running-test-jobs) from the paper/thesis report, read the provided instructions.
+For [result replication](#result-replication-and-running-test-jobs) from the paper, read the provided instructions.

 ## Code Structure and Extension Points

 The code for the **MyPriorityOptimizer** plugin is located under `pkg/mypriorityoptimizer/`.

-The main files are:
+Some of the main files and their purpose are described below:

-- `mypriorityoptimizer.go`: Main entry point for the plugin that sets up the plugin.
+- `plugin.go`: Main entry point for the plugin that sets up the plugin.
 - `args.go`: Contains the configuration arguments for the plugin (e.g. optimization mode, solver timeout, etc.).
-- `run_flow.go`: Contains the main logic for running the optimization flow, including triggering the solver, applying the plan, etc.
+- `optimization_flow.go`: Contains the main logic for running the optimization flow, including triggering the solver, applying the plan, etc.
-- `run_solvers.go`: Contains the logic for running solvers (e.g. the Python solver) and selecting the best one to use.
-- `solver_python.go`: Contains the logic for interacting with a Python solver, including preparing the input, running the solver, and parsing the output.
-- `periodic_loop.go`: Contains the logic for running the optimization flow (`run_flow.go`) in a separate goroutine when not running in mode *for every pod*.
 - `hook_preenqueue.go`: Implements the PreEnqueue scheduling extension point.
 This is mainly used for blocking new pods while an optimization is running or a plan is being applied.
-If in mode *for every pod*, it is also trigger the optimization for every new pod that arrives.
 - `hook_prefilter.go`: Implements the PreFilter scheduling extension point.
-This is also used for blocking new pods while an optimization is running or a plan is being applied.
-However, its main purpose is targeting the pod onto the node assigned by the solver in the plan (if any).
+Its main purpose is targeting the pod onto the node assigned by the solver in the plan (if any).
 - `hook_postfilter.go`: Implements the PostFilter scheduling extension point.
 This is mainly used to mark a pod as unschedulable as the default scheduler failed to place it.
-If in mode *for every pod*, it also triggers the optimization for every new pod that arrives.
+If in mode *PerPod*, it also triggers the optimization for every new pod that arrives.
-- `hook_reserve.go`: Implements the Reserve scheduling extension point.
-This is used to place workloads where we cannot rely on specific pod names (e.g. pods from a ReplicaSets) by matching on workload names instead and how many of each that should be placed on each node.
+- `hook_reserve_unreserve.go`: Implements the Reserve/Unreserve scheduling extension points.
+It is used as we cannot rely on specific pod names (e.g. pods from a ReplicaSets), instead we count how many of each that should be placed on each node.
-- `hook_postbind.go`: Implements the PostBind scheduling extension point.
-This is used for deactivating the paused scheduling and for logging purposes.

-If in mode *for every pod*, the optimization flow (`run_flow.go`) is triggered at every new pod arrival using the PreEnqueue and PostFilter extension points.
+- `plan_completion_watch.go`: A background watcher for plan completion, checking that all pods in the plan are assigned to the correct nodes.

 ## Upstream version